 The National Surface Technology Environmental Resource Center

 The National Center for Manufacturing Sciences (NCMS), the National Association for Surface Finishing (NASF), and the AESF Foundation launched the Surface Technology Environmental Resource Center (STERC), previously known as the National Metal Finishing Resource Center (NMFRC) in 2017.
 STERC is the result of a partnership among these organizations and continued grant funding from the U.S. Environmental Protection Agency and provides a wealth of useful environmental compliance information to the surface finishing and surface treatment industry.
 The site can be accessed at www.sterc.org.

 Compliance Assistance Centers

-The Compliance Assistance Centers (CACs) program is one of our best known and longest-standing sustainability initiatives.
+The Compliance Assistance Centers (CAC) program is one of NCMS’s best-known and longest-standing initiatives.
 The CACs are independent, industry-specific websites that provide key environmental compliance and best management practices information to help users understand environmental regulations at both the Federal and State levels.

-NCMS developed and currently manages 12 CACs and 26 State Resource Locators (SRLs).
+NCMS developed and currently manages multiple CAC and State Resource Locators (SRL).
 The CACs and SRLs are funded through EPA grants and other sources.
-Each CAC covers a key industry sector, including construction, paints and coatings, transportation, metal finishing, healthcare and many others.
+Each CAC covers a key industry sector, including construction, paints and coatings, transportation, metal finishing, healthcare, and many others.